d3lta-v/SST-Announcements/README.md

 1. Has inbuilt table that displays RSS feeds.
 2. Has loading indicator
-3. Is able to display multiple categories of the blog (static cells)
+3. Is able to display multiple categories of the blog (with static cells)

 AVAILABILITY: